How to Set and Achieve Personal Goals

 23. Body-Based Feedback: Tune into your body’s signals—like tension or restlessness—to know when it’s time for a break or a task switch.

-24. Personal Theme of the Month: Dedicate each month to a theme that supports your overall goals, so each month has a main focus (with the others still important but less of a priority).
+24. Personal Theme of the Month: Dedicate each month to a theme that supports your overall personal goals, so each month has a main focus (with the others still important but less of a priority).
 This can increase focus and reduce distractions.

 25. Sensory Breaks: Incorporate sensory tools like stress balls, fidget toys, nice smells etc into your workflow to give you some calm.

 26. Spaced Repetition Goals / The 2, 3, 5, 7 Rule: Revisit and reinforce your goals at increasing intervals.
 The 2, 3, 5, 7 revision rule is where you review initial notes on day one, take a second look on day two and day three, then revisit them on day five and day seven.
-Each time you revise your notes or goals, refine and get confident you know what they involve so it stays in your mind and you make progress.
+Each time you revise your notes or personal goals, refine and get confident you know what they involve so it stays in your mind and you make progress.

 27. Task Playbooks: Create step-by-step templates or “playbooks” for repeated tasks so you can follow the process more easily next time.